 Task Assessment Weighting Task 1: Food investigation Students' understanding of the working characteristics, functional and chemical properties of ingredients.
-Practical investigations are a compulsory element of this NEA task (1500-2000 words) 1 Task 2: Food Students' knowledge, skills and understanding in relation to the planning, preparation, cooking, presentation of food and application of nutrition related to the chosen task.
-50% preparation assessment Students will prepare, cook and present a final menu of three dishes within a single period of no more than three hours, planning in advance how this will be achieved.
-1 hour 45 minutes Writte n Exam
+Practical investigations are a compulsory element of this NEA task (1500-2000 words) Task 2: Food preparation assessmentStudents' knowledge, skills and understanding in relation to the planning, preparation of food and application of nutrition related to the chosen task.Students will prepare, cook and present a final menu of three dishes within a single period of no more than three hours, planning in advance how this will be achieved.
+50% 1 hour 45 minutes Written Exam 50%